-Morales backers, police set for showdown in La Paz as power vacuum stokes unrest
+Bolivia's La Paz braces for violence as Morales supporters march on city

 Speaking tearfully about the crisis, she said the Senate would look to hold a session on Tuesday and urged members of Morales’ Movement for Socialism (MAS) party to attend to find a constitutional solution and interim president.

-Morales’s resignation still needs to be approved by the Legislative Assembly, convened by both chambers of Congress.
+Morales’ resignation still needs to be approved by the Legislative Assembly, convened by both chambers of Congress.
+The Assembly said it planned to meet at 4 p.m.
+2000 GMT) on Tuesday, though with clashes gripping the city it was not yet clear if it would go ahead.

-That looked set to be delayed until at least Wednesday after the Chamber of Deputies said it would suspend a planned meeting on Tuesday as some of its members were unable to reach La Paz citing “force majeure” and insecurity.

-Overnight, gangs roamed the highland capital, businesses were attacked and properties were set on fire.
+Overnight on Sunday, gangs had roamed the highland capital, businesses were attacked and properties were set on fire.
 Schools and shops were largely closed, while public transport halted, roads were blocked, and rival political groups clashed on the streets.

 Bolivia’s Armed Forces said it would move to protect essential public services amid rising violence and vandalism that has seen electricity and water services cut in some areas.